 What does the KYC “Know Your Customer” solve?

 What KYC controls do is to protect companies by ensuring that they can trust the businesses they are doing as legitimate entities they can trust.
-Similarly, it is ensuring the protection of all those who would otherwise be immersed in a financial crime.
+Similarly, it is ensuring the protection of all those who would otherwise be immersed in financial crime.

 It is a customer identification process that offers multiple advantages, all thanks to the technological innovation we are currently experiencing.
 With this system, the financial sector aims to offer better services to its customers and have more accurate data.